AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

    V2 : T1 (42); -- OK, 1 parameter constructor
    V3 : T1'Ref := new T1;
    V4 : T1'Ref := new T1 (42);
+   V5 : T2; -- NOT OK, there's no parameterless constructor

 A constructor of a child class always call its parent constructor before its own.
 It's either implicit (parameterless constructor) or explicit.
 When explicit, it's provided through the Super aspect, specified on the body of the constructor, for example: